geekelo/oilchem-certificate_portal_api/README.md

 ![oilchem-certificate portal ERD](https://github.com/geekelo/oilchem-certificate_portal_api/assets/102464578/2e9dd996-d0d5-475c-8a7a-4b73cad50dcb)

 <div align="center">
-  <h1>📖 CMS - OILCHEM MUD SCHOOL CERTIFICATE PORTAL </h>
+  <h1>📖 BACKEND API - OILCHEM MUD SCHOOL CERTIFICATE PORTAL </h>
 </div>

-The `BAKEND API - OILCHEM MUD SCHOOL CERTIFICATE PORTAL` project is a Ruby on Rails API only application.
-It manages the CRUD backend logic and postgresql database of the application.
-It is connected to two Reactjs frontend apps: the CMS and veifier apps.
+The `BAKEND API - OILCHEM MUD SCHOOL CERTIFICATE PORTAL` project is a Ruby on Rails API-only application.
+It manages the CRUD backend logic and Postgresql database of the application.
+It is connected to two Reactjs frontend apps: the CMS and verifier apps.

-The aim of this project is to provide a effective  solution to enable the Oilchem Mud School students and potential employers digitally verify certificates of job applicants from Oilchem Mud School 📚
+This project aims to provide an effective  solution to enable the Oilchem Mud School students and potential employers to digitally verify certificates of job applicants from Oilchem Mud School 📚

 This project comprises of -
-- [Rails Backend API only App](https://github.com/geekelo/oilchem-certificate_portal_api) - manages postgresql database and CRUD methods
+- [Rails Backend API only App](https://github.com/geekelo/oilchem-certificate_portal_api) - manages PostgreSQL database and CRUD methods
-- [React CMS](https://github.com/geekelo/oilchem-certificate_portal_admin) - provides user interfaces to admins for effective cotent management
+- [React CMS](https://github.com/geekelo/oilchem-certificate_portal_admin) - provides user interfaces to admins for effective content management
 - [React Certificate Verification Portal](https://github.com/geekelo/oilchem-certificate_portal_user) - provides an interface for students to check the availability of and download their certificates.
 Also providing employees an interface to authenticate and verify certificate IDs.
-This Applicaion is connected to the backend application and converts the details to a graphically designed and downloadable certificate.
+This application is connected to the backend application and converts the details to a graphically designed and downloadable certificate.

 ## 🚀 Live Demo <a name="live-demo"></a>
   - [Admin/CMS Demo Link](https://oilchem-certificate-portal-admin.geekelo.com.ng)